christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 Since we point to the actual object being built it is not possible to change the context of which it is run.

 #### Inheritance
 So a class in ES6 has the possibility to extend from an other class, but not only a specific "class" definition, but actually any constructor and its prototype.
 It also takes JavaScript to a new level of abstraction.
-A function, called **super**, knows what method it is being called in and calls that same method on the extended "class" with the current context.
+A function, called **super**.
+It can be used inside the constructor function to call the extended constructor, which is bound to the object.
+You can also use **super.someMethod** to call methods on the extended class, that are also bound to the object.
 "It just works that way, accept it" is not something you are used to in JavaScript.

 The challenge with thinking inheritance is that you have to compose in your head how an object actually looks like by looking into different classes AND follow the usage of super, it can get very complex.
 The classes also become completely dependant on each other because you do not compose smaller parts, only build on top of existing functionality. [inheritance is evil and must be destroyed](http://berniesumption.com/software/inheritance-is-evil-and-must-be-destroyed/).